wikibrikofix/climate_group/README.md

 ## Changelog

+### 1.0.7
+- Changed behaviour for Action 'turn on': Use the most common HVAC mode

 ### 1.0.6
 - Added support for Home Assistant Core Integration Generic turn on and off (thanks to @ladzar)